corehunter/corehunter3-r/cran-comments.md

 ## R CMD check results

-There were no ERRORs, WARNINGs or NOTES.
+0 errors | 0 warnings | 0 notes

-## Downstream dependencies
+## Reverse dependencies

-There are currently no downstream dependencies for this package.
+There are currently no reverse dependencies for this package.